firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/lithium_shipping_compliance.md

 ## Regional Compliance Watch

 - **Spain’s 2024–2027 crackdown.** Cheap Xiaomi clones with flimsy 110 mm rotors and bargain electronics triggered fires and are being banned; by 2027 riders must shift to plated, certified models such as the Xiaomi 4 series to stay legal.[^15]
+- **Israel’s importer-license rule.** Enthusiasts have to bring RM-class scooters in as parts and source batteries locally unless they hold an importer permit, stretching timelines and budgets.[^israel-import]